 As today's workforce continues to diversify, leadership tasks and responsibilities have become more complex.
 The Master of Science in Leadership seeks to prepare you to meet these evolving challenges by helping you cultivate a personal leadership philosophy.
 Leveraging students' interdisciplinary backgrounds, this master's degree in leadership combines real-world lessons with an action-learning approach that is designed to build and strengthen your leadership capabilities.

 In September of 2009, the Master of Science in Leadership with a Concentration in Project Management received accreditation by the Project Management Institute's Global Accreditation Center (GAC), the world's leading association for project management professionals.
 Accreditation is achieved by meeting the GAC's rigorous standards, which include an assessment of program objectives and outcomes, a review of onsite and online resources, evaluations of faculty and students, and proof of continuous improvements in the area of project management.

-Note: Effective August 1, 2011, courses from FIN and ACC may not be applied toward this degree.
+Note: Courses from FIN and ACC may not be applied toward this degree.

-Complete all of the following courses in the order listed below: LDR 6100 Developing Your Leadership Capability 3 QH LDR 6110 Leading Teams 3 QH LDR 6120 Creating Leadership Capacity: Developing 3 QH Bench Strength LDR 6125 Managing Organizational Culture 3 QH LDR 6135 The Ethical Leader 3 QH LDR 6140 Developing the Strategic Leader 3 QH LDR 6145 Managing a Diverse Workforce 3 QH LDR 7995 Project 1 to 4 QH

-6 quarter hours required

-Complete two of the following courses:
+Complete all of the following courses in the order listed below:

+LDR 6100 Developing Your Leadership Capability 3 OH

+•

+LDR 6110 Leading Teams 3 QH

+LDR 6115 Powerful Communication 3 QH

+LDR 6120 Creating Leadership Capacity: Developing 3 QH

+Bench Strength

-CMN 6015 Introduction to the Digital Era: The Power 3 QH
+LDR 6135 The Ethical Leader 3 QH

-of Social Media

-CMN 6060 Negotiation, Mediation, and Facilitation 3 QH
+LDR 6140 Developing the Strategic Leader 3 OH

+LDR 6145 Managing a Diverse Workforce 3 QH

+LDR 6150 Transforming Organizations 3 QH

-CMN 6080 Intercultural Communication 3 QH
+LDR 7995 Project 3 QH

-CMN 6110 Group Dynamics and Interpersonal Conflict: 3 QH
+Civil to 0.13 introduction to the Bightar Bia.
+The Tower 2 411 of Social Media CMN 6060 Negotiation, Mediation, and Facilitation 3 QH CMN 6080 Intercultural Communication 3 QH CMN 6110 Group Dynamics and Interpersonal Conflict: 3 QH Meeting Management COP 6940 Personal and Career Development 3 QH

-Meeting Management

-COP 6940 Personal and Career Development 1 to 4 QH

-Enrollment into this course requires participation in the ;

-cooperative education program.